p-wong/rampup/README.md

 This is a student project, created for educational purposes.
 The main goal of this project was to build a pure server-side application with Ruby on Rails.

+This application was created by Patricia Wong, Rani Shah, Manuel Grullon, and Adam Towers.

 ## Demo

 ![alt-text](https://github.com/p-wong/rampup/blob/master/rampup_demo.gif)